EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Introduction

-Our principal contributions can be summarized as follows: \begin{itemize} \item We introduce EchoGen, the first feed-forward, efficient, subject-driven generation framework built upon a visual autoregressive model.
-This establishes a compelling new paradigm for controllable subject-driven synthesis beyond the dominant diffusion-based approaches. \item We propose a novel dual-path injection strategy that disentangles the identity of a subject into high-level semantics and fine-grained details.
-By injecting these features through separate pathways within a parameter-efficiently tuned model, EchoGen achieves faithful subject representation across diverse scenes. \item Extensive experiments demonstrate that EchoGen achieves subject fidelity, text alignment, and image quality that are competitive with or superior to state-of-the-art diffusion-based methods with much faster inference speed. \end{itemize}
+\item We propose a novel dual-path injection strategy that disentangles the identity of a subject into high-level semantics and fine-grained details.
+By injecting these features through separate pathways within a parameter-efficiently tuned model, EchoGen achieves faithful subject representation across diverse scenes.

+\item Extensive experiments demonstrate that EchoGen achieves subject fidelity, text alignment, and image quality that are competitive with or superior to state-of-the-art diffusion-based methods with much faster inference speed. \end{itemize}